List of National Historic Landmarks in New York: Current NHLs in New York City

-New York City alone is home to 114 NHLs.
+New York City alone is home to 116 NHLs.
 The earliest was designated on October 9, 1960; the latest was designated on November 2, 2016.
 Many of the NHLs in NYC are also landmarked individually or as part of districts by the New York City Landmarks Preservation Commission.
 See List of New York City Designated Landmarks.

 Historic areas in the United States National Park System

 National Historic Sites, National Historic Parks, National Memorials, and certain other areas listed in the National Park system are historic landmarks of national importance that are highly protected already, often before the inauguration of the NHL program in 1960.
 There are 20 of these in New York State.
 The legislation establishing the National Historic Landmark program does not prevent these from being designated, but in practice these are not often named NHLs per se, due to administrative costs of their nomination and to the low preservation value of designating them.

-For the first 16 years of the National Historic Landmarks program, the National Park Service did not consider any sites already within the National Park system for NHL designation, and in fact if a NHL-designated site came into the NPS system it was de-designated.
+For the first 16 years of the National Historic Landmarks program, the National Park Service did not consider any sites already within the National Park system for NHL designation, and in fact if an NHL-designated site came into the NPS system it was de-designated.

 In New York State, the William Floyd House within the Fire Island National Seashore and Ellis Island within the Statue of Liberty National Monument were both deemed NHL-eligible by the advisory board but were not designated.

 It was not until 1977 that a policy was promulgated that would allow for designation of a National Historic Landmark "whose primary significance is not related to its park's purpose".
 The Jacob Riis House in Queens was de-designated in 1973.

 The National Park Service identifies 18 historic sites within national park units in New York State, and lists these together with the NHLs in the state, and there are also two National Historic Sites that are "affiliated areas," receiving National Park Service support but not directly administered by it.
 Seven of the 20 were declared National Historic Landmarks, in several instances before receiving the higher protection designation, and retain their NHL standing.
 Four of these are listed above and three are included within the New York City list of NHLs.
 The 13 others are:

 There are four other National Park Service areas in New York State that do not have historic standing.